 Founded in 1870

-Cameron Parish is comprised of the communities of Cameron, Hackberry, Big Lake, Bell City, Cameron, Grand Chenier, Creole, Grand Lake, Johnson Bayou and Holly Beach.
+Cameron Parish is comprised of the communities of Cameron, Hackberry, Big Lake, Cameron, Grand Chenier, Creole, Grand Lake, Johnson Bayou and Holly Beach.
 Often referred to as the “heel of the boot,” Cameron Parish is the largest geographic parish in Louisiana with 1,313 square miles of land and 619 square miles of water - making it a natural gem of the Gulf Coast with marshlands, beaches, freshwater and saltwater fishing.

 Points of Interest